Enum0x539/Qvoid-Authentication/README.md

 If you have found some bug that you would like to be fixed or you just want to give a suggestion, open an issue on the Issues tab.

-I think this library is better than the paid authentication systems because FireBase is pretty fast and I tried to keep the code as much optimized as I can (for better performance).
+I think this library is better than lots of the paid authentication systems because FireBase is pretty fast and I tried to keep the code as much optimized as I can.

 Have fun 😝